Why We’re Unhappy: Bertrand Russell’s 8 Timeless Lessons

 *Affiliate link: If you enjoy our content, consider purchasing your book through our link.
 We earn a small commission, which helps support the blog.
 In addition, 10% of all revenue generated is donated to charitable causes.

-8 Major Causes of Unhappiness Discussed by Bertrand Russell
+8 Causes of Unhappiness Bertrand Russell Warned Us About

 1. Excessive Preoccupation With Oneself and Its Negative Impact on Mental Well-being

-The narcissist incurs in the habit of admiring himself and of wishing to be admired.
-The problem is that when vanity is carried too far there is no genuine interest in others, and therefore no real satisfaction to be obtained from love.
+In contrast, the narcissist incurs in the habit of admiring himself and of wishing to be admired.
+The problem here is that when vanity is carried too far there is no genuine interest in others, and therefore no real satisfaction to be obtained from love.
 Since human nature is never completely self-centered, the narcissist is artificially limiting himself.
-The cure, according to Russell, lies in the growth of self-respect, which can only be gained by engaging in successful activities that are inspired by objective interests.
+The cure, according to Russell, is to build genuine self-respect—something that grows through engaging in meaningful work or activities driven by interests beyond oneself.

-According to Russell, one of the key factors limiting happiness in many individuals is their perceived “struggle for life”.
+One of the key factors limiting happiness in many individuals is their perceived “struggle for life”.
 What people mean though is not that they are busy in the struggle for life, but in the struggle for success.
 In other words, what people ultimately fear is not that they will fail to get food on the table or a roof over their heads, but that they will fail to outshine their neighbours or peers.
-Russell argues that as long as a person is persuaded that it is his duty to pursue success, and that not doing so is a sign of a wretched soul, his life will remain excessively concentrated and too anxious to experience any degree of happiness.
+As long as a person is persuaded that it is his duty to pursue success—and that not doing so is a sign of a wretched soul—his life will remain excessively concentrated and too anxious to experience any degree of happiness.

-It is true that for those who experience some degree of success it is certainly easier to enjoy life, but we should keep in mind that success is only one ingredient in happiness, and it is foolish and counterproductive to sacrifice all other ingredients in order to pursue one of them.
-Instead, what we should wish to obtain from money is not perceived success or status but leisure and security (i.e., a certain degree of financial independence).
-Money should be a tool, not an end in itself.
+It’s true that for those who experience some degree of success it is certainly easier to enjoy life, but we should keep in mind that success is only one ingredient in happiness, and it is foolish and counterproductive to sacrifice all other ingredients in order to pursue one of them.
+Instead, Russell argues that money should be a tool for buying peace of mind, freedom, financial security, and leisure.
+Money is not a means to chase approval or outshine others.

 3. Perception of Boredom and Excitement